20 June 2018

-Coming along to Spire Murrayfield Hospital's free cosmetic surgery information morning.
-It could be the first step towar…
+Come along to Spire Murrayfield Hospital's free cosmetic surgery information evening.

 Blepharitis is inflammation of the rims of the eyelids, which causes them to become red and swollen.
 Symptoms can include; burning, soreness or stinging in the eyes, crusty eyelashes or itchy eyelids.
 It is commonly caused by bacterial infection or can be a complication of a skin condition.
 Blepharitis will often be treated by your GP but occasionally, referral to an Ophthalmologist is required.